Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 Famous Renaissance Artists: Leonardo Da Vinci, Michelangelo, Raphael

-Famous Renaissance Paintings: Mona Lisa, The Last Supper, Birth of Venus
+Famous Renaissance Painting: Mona Lisa, The Last Supper, Birth of Venus

 This art style is distinguished by artificiality, elegance, and sensual distortion of the human figure.